1958 1959 1960 1961 1962 1963 1964

 "(There's) Always Something There To Remind Me" (year

-1964, song 81), quickly climbed all the way to number one.
+1964, song 81), quickly climbed all the way to Number One.
 She went on to have 17 hits by

 the end of the 1960s - many of them written by Chris Andrews.